fractal-analytics-platform/fractal-containers/examples/full-stack/README.md

 This example includes a full-fledged Fractal deployment, useful for demo's and onboarding sessions.

-> ⚠️⚠️⚠️ WARNING: This example is not suitable for any production use! ⚠️⚠️⚠️
+> ⚠️⚠️⚠️ WARNING: This example is not suitable for production use! ⚠️⚠️⚠️
+>
 > The reason is that this example includes a few assumptions/workarounds (mostly
 > related to data access) that are meant to make a demo session as smooth as
 > possible.
+Moreover, the Docker-volume data are persistent across container
+> restarts, but we need to better document how to clean them up (as in
+> `docker compose down --volumes`).

 # List of Fractal services in this example